-Before I can write about the spiritual path and the 3 keys for awakening, I will say what universal esoteric teachings state about the reason why we are here in this physical dimension, and about evolution and devolution.
+Before I can write about the spiritual path and the 3 keys for awakening, I will say how the universal esoteric teachings, further clarified by Samael Aun Weor, state about the reason why we are here in this physical dimension, and about evolution and devolution.
 This post is a glimpse of something that has much more depth, but the general idea is here:

 Before we arrived to Earth, we were part of the Absolute/Source.
 Infinite number of particles have left the Absolute to gain experience of life in Creation, to become conscious of ones own existence, and to awaken.
 Creation has 7 dimensions: